Aeroflot Flight 10 (1954)

 Aeroflot Flight 10 was a scheduled passenger flight from Yuzhno-Sakhalinsk Airport to Vnukovo Airport with stopovers at Krasnoyarsk Airport and Severny Airport.
-On 27 September 1954, the Ilyushin Il-12 operating the route crashed near Severny Airport after it struck trees.
+On 27 September 1954, the Ilyushin Il-12 flying this route crashed near Severny Airport after it struck trees.
+Of the 29 occupants onboard, none survived.

 Aircraft

 The aircraft, an Ilyushin Il-12P registered as СССР-Л1365, went into operation in 1947.
 It had a factory number of 30086 and a serial number of 086.
 It was manufactured by Factory Number 30.